xeniyandkn/shipping-container-decision-tool/README.md

 ## Evolving tools

 - [i18n](https://www.i18next.com/) for internationalization
-- Data Grid table row editiing
+- Data Grid table row editiing for editing dates and shipping container code identifiers
 - Date pickers
+- DTOs for transfering data between server / engine and the web application
+- Visualization tools like Plotly, Chart.js or Nivo to aid quicker decision-making
+- Map integration to plot the trajectory of the ship path with estimated delay / arrival times

-## Evolving architecture using
+## Evolving FE architecture using

 - State management tool - React-redux, Mobx or React Context API to manage application state in a predictable manner.
 - Implementing authentication and authorization mechanisms (e.g., JWT, OAuth) ensures secure access to the application's features and data.
 This includes login/logout functionality, user registration, and role-based access control.